Divorce Lawyer in Worcester County

-In Massachusetts, there are several different options for how you can file for divorce – fault, no-fault, contested, or uncontested.
-You need to choose which options best aligns with your situation before you file.
+In Massachusetts, there are several different options for how you can file for divorce: fault, no-fault, contested, or uncontested.
+You need to choose the option that best aligns with your situation before you file.

-If you are filing for a fault divorce, that means you are attributing the end of your marriage to your spouse and you must provide grounds for the divorce.
-There are seven main grounds for divorce in Massachusetts:
+If you are filing for a fault divorce, that means you are attributing the end of your marriage to your spouse, and you must provide grounds for the divorce.

 - Abusive treatment